cybertec-postgresql/pgwatch/docs/components.rst

   Load the pgwatch2 dashboards from *grafana_dashboard* folder if needed (one can totally define their own) and set the following paramater: PW2_GRAFANA_BASEURL.
   This parameter only provides correct links to Grafana dashboards from the Web UI.
 Grafana is the most loosely coupled component for pgwatch2 and basically doesn't have to be used at all.
-One can make use of the gathered metrics directly over the Influx (or Graphite) API-s.
+One can make use of the gathered metrics directly over the Postgres (or Graphite) API-s.

-* To use an existing InfluxDB installation

-  Set the following env variables: PW2_IHOST, PW2_IPORT, PW2_IDATABASE, PW2_IUSER, PW2_IPASSWORD, PW2_ISSL (optional).

-  NB!
-Note that if wanting to use SSL with self-signed certificates on InfluxDB side then some extra steps described in `this <https://github.com/cybertec-postgresql/pgwatch2/issues/162>`__
-  Github issue are needed.

 * To use an existing Graphite installation

-  One can also store the metrics in Graphite instead of InfluxDB (no predefined pgwatch2 dashboards for Graphite though).
+  One can also store the metrics in Graphite instead of Postgres (no predefined pgwatch2 dashboards for Graphite though).
   Following parameters needs to be set then: PW2_DATASTORE=graphite, PW2_GRAPHITEHOST, PW2_GRAPHITEPORT

 * To use an existing Postgres DB for storing metrics